The raid will feature:

 - 100 nautical mile course

 - Sponsors supplying some great prizes for the racers!

-- A boat no smaller than 12ft and no larger than what can legally be transported on a highway.
+- A boat no smaller than 12 feet and no larger than what can legally be transported on a highway.

-- Complete application with deposit must be received no later than June 20th, with full amount due by July 20th.
+- Complete application with deposit (1/2 total entry fee) must be received no later than April 30, with full amount due by July 1.

 - If under 18, signed permission from your parents.

 - Carrying the safety gear required under Canadian maritime law.

 Courses and classes:

-As the whole fleet can only move as fast as the slowest boats, an effort has been made to keep course lengths to that which can be done by slowest of our group.
+As the whole fleet can only move as fast as the slowest boats, an effort has been made to keep course lengths to that which can be done by the slowest of our group.
 While many small boat sailors prefer to just meander about, taking in the sights, others prefer to fly at blinding speed.
 In an effort to appeal to as many of the small boat types as is practical, this event will have classes.
 Also, in an effort to balance the spectrum of small boat types, some legs will be sailing only, while others will be rowing/paddling/pedaling (human-powered) only, and most will be whatever combination you prefer.

 This will be a hard fought, bitterly contested, no holds barred, battle for supremacy.
 To maintain this level of focus, racers will want light, empty boats, and minimal equipment.
 That is why our motherships will be here: to relieve us of that burden of gear (and feed us).
 The ultimate glory of this adventure will belong to those of the racing class.

 This will be the best time out sailing and camping with your friends.
 Ever.
-Be totally self-sufficient.
-Fill your boat with all the favourite, non-perishable, food items that you usually bring on every week-long sailing trip.
-Laugh at the antics of the racers, battling for every fraction of a knot of boat speed.
+Be totally self-sufficient, or join the racers for meals on the mother ship.
+Fill your boat with all the favourite, non-perishable food items that you usually bring on every week-long sailing trip; or pay for meals but not for prizes.
+Either way, you’ll get to laugh at the antics of the racers — battling for every fraction of a knot of boat speed.
 Enjoy the spectacle, while basking in the glow of your own, self-reliant, non-competitive accomplishments.

 The long course: